turutupa/cosmo/README.md

 - Layout options (horizontal / vertical / layered)
 - Export to SVG / PNG

+## Acknowledgements

+This project was created using the react-curse library — many thanks to its author for enabling the terminal UI foundations used here.
+See: https://github.com/infely/react-curse

 ## Feature Requests

 Have an idea for a new feature?
 We'd love to hear from you!
 The best way to suggest a new feature is to open an issue on our GitHub repository.